SOC 2 Type II compliance at Exclaimer

 Our SOC 2 Type II audits are conducted annually by BARR Advisory, an AICPA-registered audit firm.
 Our most recent report was issued in February 2026 and covers the Security, Availability, and Confidentiality trust service criteria.

-How Exclaimer meets the trust service criteria for SOC 2 Type II
+How does Exclaimer meet SOC 2 Type II trust service criteria?

 Exclaimer meets the three trust service criteria in scope of our SOC 2 Type II report through a combination of platform architecture, operational controls, and continuous monitoring.
 The summaries below describe how each criterion is implemented across our cloud platform.